nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

         Expected: No task details are displayed.
 "Task index is invalid" shown in status message.
      3. Test case: `pi INDEX` (replace INDEX with an invalid person index) <br>
         Expected: No person details are displayed.
 "Person index is invalid" shown in status message.

+### 7.12 Edit task

+  1. Task to be edited is available in OfficeConnect
+     1. Prerequisites: The specified task index is invalid
+     2. Test case: `editt INDEX [t/TITLE] [c/CONTENT] [st/TRUE] [dl/DEADLINE]` (replace with valid index and inputs) <br>
+     3. Expected: Task details are displayed.
+"Task edited: [TITLE]; Status: [STATUS]; Content: [CONTENT]" shown in status message.

+  2. Task to be edited is not available in OfficeConnect
+     1. Prerequisites: The specified task index is invalid
+     2. Test case: `editt 0`
+     3. Expected: "The task index provided is invalid" shown in status message.

+### 7.13 Find persons by name

+  1. There are persons in OfficeConnect with the specified name.
+     1. Prerequisites: Only one person can be specified.
+     2. Test case: `findp NAME` <br>
+        Expected: All persons whose name contains given input are displayed. "[number] person found" shown in status message.
+     3. Test case: `findp` <br>
+        Expected: All persons and tasks in OfficeConnect are displayed.
+"Listed all persons and tasks" shown in status message.
+     4. Other incorrect find persons commands to try: `findp !@#`)<br>
+        Expected: No changes in GUI.
+"No such person found" shown in status message.

+  2. There are no persons in OfficeConnect with the specified name.
+     1. Prerequisites: Only one person can be specified.
+     2. Test case: `findp NAME` <br>
+        Expected: No persons are displayed.
+"No such person found" shown in status message.
+     3. Test case: `findp` <br>
+        Expected: All persons and tasks in OfficeConnect are displayed.
+"Listed all persons and tasks" shown in status message.
+     4. Other incorrect find persons commands to try: `findp !@#`)<br>
+        Expected: No persons are displayed.
+"No such person found" shown in status message.

+### 7.14 Find tasks by title

+  1. There are tasks in OfficeConnect with the specified title.
+     1. Prerequisites: Only one title can be specified.
+     2. Test case: `findt TITLE` <br>
+        Expected: All tasks in which title contains given input are displayed. "[number] task/s found" shown in status message.
+     3. Test case: `findt` <br>
+        Expected: All persons and tasks in OfficeConnect are displayed.
+"Listed all persons and tasks" shown in status message.
+     4. Other incorrect find tasks commands to try: `findt !@#`)<br>
+        Expected: No changes in GUI.
+"No such task found" shown in status message.

+  2. There are no tasks in OfficeConnect with the specified title.
+     1. Prerequisites: Only one title can be specified.
+     2. Test case: `findt TITLE` <br>
+        Expected: No tasks are displayed.
+"No such task found" shown in status message.
+     3. Test case: `findt` <br>
+        Expected: All persons and tasks in OfficeConnect are displayed.
+"Listed all persons and tasks" shown in status message.
+     4. Other incorrect find tasks commands to try: `findt !@#`)<br>
+         Expected: No tasks are displayed.
+"No such task found" shown in status message.

 --------------------------------------------------------------------------------------------------------------------
 ## 8. Appendix: Effort